2025 Capita Spring Break Resort Twin Review

 Here are some details about the Capita Spring Break Resort Twin I didn’t like.

-It is worth noting because the green sidewalls of this board really can draw your eyes to any chips or gouges.
-Fortunately, I was able to secure this back down thanks to some Gorilla Glue gel, and now it looks like this.
+Fortunately for me, I was able to secure this back down thanks to some Gorilla Glue gel, and now it looks like this.

 That said, all snowboard topsheets will chip if someone accidentally runs their ski or snowboard’s edge into or over your topsheet.
 With the bright contrasting colors of this board showing chips easily, you might just want to give people a little extra room in the lift lines with this snowboard.

-Not the Easiest Board to Butter
+It Is Torsionally Stiff, So It Is Not the Easiest Board to Butter

 While this snowboard is very easy to nose press and tail press, it isn’t as easy to butter with.
 The board is softer from nose to tail (longitudinally) than it is from edge to edge (torsionally).
 The stiffer torsional flex makes it challenging to butter because it’s harder to bend the nose towards your toes or towards your heels enough to ensure your weight is always uphill as you swivel your butters around.